FriendsOfREDAXO/redaxo-mit-docker/README.md

     $ docker-compose build

-Or conveniently summarized (build all images and restart all containers, see [Docs](https://docs.docker.com/compose/reference/up/)):
+Or combined (build all images and restart all containers, see [Docs](https://docs.docker.com/compose/reference/up/)):

     $ docker-compose up -d --build --force-recreate